JessieArr/DancersGame/stardew-valley/fall-tips.md

     - Most wines give 5+ points unless from forageable berries.
     - Poppy and Fairy Rose honey give 5+ points.
 - Cooking:
-    - Virtually any cooked good is 5+ points if it's gold quality.
+    - Virtually any cooked food is 5+ points if it's gold quality.
     - Pizza is 5 points and is sold at the Saloon.
 - Fish:
     - Any iridium quality fish is 6+ points.
 Silver star Catfish is 5 points and caught in the river during rain in fall.